andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 Crater Lake is the world's timeline cleanser.

 We might have just stayed there, lived off the land, been citizens of Crater Lake.
-It's the most beautiful place I've ever seen.
-Just as we considered the life we'd have to lead if we became volcano people the fog rolls through.
+It's the most beautiful place I've ever experienced.
+Just as we considered the life we'd lead if we became volcano people the fog rolls through.
 Our timing was incredible.

-Speaking of time, we're behind schedule to Bend
+Speaking of time, we're behind schedule to Bend.

 <h4 class="article-subheader">Bend</h4>